Skip to content

 If the person does not have capacity to make plans for their death, it would normally be in their best interests to plan for their death at such a time when it seems most appropriate to do so.

-If the person has a Lasting Power of Attorney or a Court of Protection appointed Deputy with health and welfare decision-making powers, they are responsible for doing this.
+If the person has an Attorney or a Court of Protection appointed Deputy with health and welfare decision-making powers, they are responsible for doing this.

 For guidance about making a best interests decision see: Making Best Interests Decisions